adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/index.md

     subtitle: >-
       Presented by the Indigenous Values Initiative, American Indian Law Alliance.
-    content: >-
+    content: |
-      A podcast for Web developers interested in building Jamstack websites.
-      Hosted by Miles Tone.
+      Funded in part by the Syracuse University Engaged Humanities grant.
     actions:
       - label: Subscribe to Podcast
         url: /thank-you